allenkung/rabbitmorse/README.md

 Replace `.` with `乎` & `-` with `呼`，so the Morse become an rabbit version.
 LOL

+---

-*It's a Children's day git for my little girl.*
+*It's a Children's day git for my little girl.
+Sometimes she wants to be a cute rabbit.
+And then we talk in words '呼呼 呼呼呼' just like my pat rabbit Journey did.*